jmcabreira/DataPipeline-DataBricks/readme.md

 - **Structured Streaming in Spark** provides a high-level API for stream processing, which can be used to process both real-time (streaming) and historical (batch) data.
 By treating streaming data in micro-batches, you make it easier to apply batch-processing techniques to real-time data.
 This approach simplifies handling API data, enabling you to use the same pipeline and techniques for both data types.

+<h3 align="left">Source and References:</h3>

+- This project is part of the mentoring program led by [Arthur Luz](https://www.linkedin.com/in/arthurluz).
+All the content and concepts discussed in this project are aligned with the program's teachings.